What It Protects

 By afternoon, QA found that dashboard approvals and exported reports did not match.
 Marcus thought Ethan misunderstood the routing.
 Ethan thought Marcus forgot a migration.
 Their AI assistants produced polished theories: stale fixtures, dashboard bug, missing query, wrong event mapping.
 None started from verified source truth.

-The team burned hours and thousands of tokens debugging a system that did not exist.
+The cost was not only tokens.
+The team burned payroll hours, QA time, schedule confidence, and management trust debugging a system that did not exist.
 Their manager finally asked, "Are we debugging the product, or debugging the AI?"

 By day's end, the VP wanted a status update.
 Instead of proving AI speed, the team had to explain why two engineers spent a day chasing hallucinated architecture.
 Current LLMs apologized, summarized, and generated more fixes, but did not reliably mark the original claim as unverified or stop the false assumption from spreading.

 With NoDrift functioning, the false resolver is caught early.
 Proposed design stays separate from implemented code.
 Marcus's assumption does not become Ethan's foundation.
-The team still solves real software problems, but stops wasting payroll, tokens, and executive confidence on ghost architecture.
+The return is practical: fewer wasted engineering hours, cleaner handoffs, less QA churn, and less executive confidence spent on ghost architecture.

 Lena was a freelance software engineer building a client portal for a consulting firm.
 The client expected a preview by Friday, and Lena had promised it because AI assistance made the timeline seem reasonable.